costerton-biofilm-center/WoundClassification2021/README.md

-# Transcriptomic-Based Alternative to Clinical Classification of Human Ulcers
+# Transcriptomic Fingerprint of Bacterial Infection in Lower Extremity Ulcers
 ---------------------------

-This markdown will describe the data, scripts, programs, etc. required for reproducing the analysis and figures or the article: *Transcriptomic-Based Alternative to Clinical Classification of Human Ulcers*.
+This markdown will describe the data, scripts, programs, etc. required for reproducing the analysis and figures or the article: *Transcriptomic Fingerprint of Bacterial Infection in Lower Extremity Ulcers* submitted to APMIS.

 # Scripts